 Yet, airlines do not allow you to consume your own alcohol on-board for safety reasons.

 So leave that bottle of Absinthe behind!
 This includes all US based airlines.
-Security will allow those miniature bottles through.
-But airlines may not allow you to consume them on the flight!
+Security will allow those miniature bottles through if you pack them in your quart bag, but airlines may not allow you to consume them on the flight!

 What About Special Needs?
 Can You Take Medication?

 Whilst the airport security rules are very strict, they are thankfully practical too.
 If you need to take medication on board, this will the TSA permits this.
 In fact it is “recommended” by TSA.
 I always suggest people bear in mind here the possibilities of lost checked in baggage.
 Make sure you have any important medication with you!

 You can take whatever medication you need on board with you.
 Medicine in solid / pill form of course is fine.
 If it is in liquid form and you need more than the permitted 100ml security will allow this too.